iterative/terraform-provider-iterative/docs/resources/task.md

 Unlike public cloud providers, Kubernetes does not offer any portable way of persisting and sharing storage between pods.
 When specified, the `directory` attribute will create a `PersistentVolumeClaim` of the default `StorageClass`, with the same lifecycle as the task and the specified `disk_size`.

-~> **Warning**: Access mode will be `ReadWriteOnce` for `parallelism` equal to 1 or `ReadWriteMany` otherwise.
+~> **Warning:** Access mode will be `ReadWriteOnce` for `parallelism` equal to 1 or `ReadWriteMany` otherwise.

--> **Note**: Rancher's [Local Path Provisioner](https://github.com/rancher/local-path-provisioner) might be the easiest way of deploying a quick `ReadWriteOnce` dynamically allocated storage solution for testing: just run `kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml`.
+-> **Note:** Rancher's [Local Path Provisioner](https://github.com/rancher/local-path-provisioner) might be the easiest way of deploying a quick `ReadWriteOnce` dynamically allocated storage solution for testing: just run `kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml`.